 9. Employer with an adverse labor law decision, stipulated agreement, contract debarment, or contract termination, as defined in the rule, pursuant to either of the following labor laws will not be eligible to receive an Award: Uniform Services Employment and Reemployment Rights Act (USERRA); or Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA).

 Most awards do not require the employer-applicant to satisfy all of the above criteria.
-Please see the Final Rule for additional information about what criteria apply to each award.
+Please see the Final Rule for additional information about what criteria apply to each award or download a table with all criteria.

 Beginning in 2019, VETS will: